Everything You Need to Know About Health Insurance for Long-Term Travelers

 Genki Native does now have an “instant,” automated approval process, and they’ve sped up their claims process: within three business days, they say.

-Meanwhile, SafetyWing’s Nomad Health covers people up to the age of 73 (and they also won’t dump you when you age out, as long as you continue paying the premiums).
-While they briefly offered three tiers, they’re back to having only two: Standard and Premium.
-They both have maximum payouts of $1.5 million; even worse, they cap outpatient treatments at $5000 (excluding surgery, where the maximum goes up to $500,000).
-Genki doesn’t do this.
+Meanwhile, SafetyWing’s Nomad Insurance Complete covers people up to the age of 73 (and they also won’t dump you when you age out, as long as you continue paying the premiums).
+They have a maximum annual payout of $1.5 million; even worse, they cap outpatient treatments at $5000 (excluding surgery, where the maximum goes up to $500,000).
+Genki doesn’t have this outpatient limit.

 SafetyWing’s $1.5 million limit and Genki’s $1,087,000 maximum for Genki Native Basic are both in the low-to-mid-range of maximum payouts for full health insurance policies.

-However, like their Nomad Health travel insurance, SafetyWing Nomad Health also has inferior medical evacuation coverage, which tops out at $100,000 and is much more narrowly defined.
+However, like their Nomad Insurance Essential travel insurance, SafetyWing Nomad Insurance Complete also has inferior medical evacuation coverage, which tops out at $100,000 and is much more narrowly defined.

-In terms of price, SafetyWing is cheaper at both tiers, although — as with their travel insurance — Genki allows you to lower the premiums somewhat with options for various deductibles.
-SafetyWing has no deductible at either tier.
+In terms of price, SafetyWing is cheaper, although — as with their travel insurance — Genki allows you to lower the premiums somewhat with options for various deductibles.
+SafetyWing has no deductible.

 But what about coverage in America for both of these plans?
 This is where things get even more complicated.